http://benjaminwblog.com/2014/07/buried-treasure/

 each broth drop on his sharpened blade.

-true marble sculpture, he tells me,
+true marble sculpture,

-requires just the right sort of scythe;
+right sort of scythe;

 and then he dies laughing, and night goes on.